Gold mining in Nevada

 Gold mining in Nevada, a state of the United States, is a major industry, and one of the largest sources of gold in the world.
 In 2018 Nevada produced 5581160 ozt, representing 78% of US gold and 5.0% of the world's production.
 Total gold production recorded from Nevada from 1835 to 2017 totals 205931000 ozt, worth US$322.6 billion at 2020 values.
 Much of Nevada's gold production comes from large open pit mining using heap leaching recovery.

 The Nevada mining industry supported an average 14,787 direct employees in 2018, with about 75,000 additional jobs related to providing goods and services needed by the mining industry.
 The average pay for mining industry employees during this time was $97,600 per year, the third highest average private employment sector in the state.

-Major mining companies such as Newmont Goldcorp and Barrick Gold Corporation operate many of the state's gold mines.
+Major mining companies such as Newmont and Barrick Mining operate many of the state's gold mines.
 Active mines include those at Jerritt Canyon and the Carlin Trend.

 Although Nevada was known much more for silver in the 19th century, many of the early silver mining districts also produced considerable quantities of gold.
 The Comstock Lode produced 8600000 ozt of gold through 1959, and the Eureka district produced 1200000 ozt.

 The Robinson copper mine has produced well over 2700000 ozt gold, along with over 4 billion pounds (1,500,000 tonnes) of copper.

 Carlin Trend

 Goldstrike mine (Betz-Post) Mine in the Carlin Trend, the largest Carlin-type deposit in the world, has produced over 43 million ounces of gold in the past 30 years.

 Gold was discovered in the vicinity of Carlin in Eureka County in the 1870s, but production was small.
 Glacier deposits were discovered in 1907, but the deposits were too small to cause much excitement.
-It was not until 1961 that Newmont Mining Corporation discovered the large low-grade gold deposit at Carlin that the mining industry began to take notice.
+It was not until 1961 that Newmont discovered the large low-grade gold deposit at Carlin that the mining industry began to take notice.
 The Carlin mine began producing gold in 1965, but at a gold price of US$35 per troy ounce, ore grades were still too low to cause a rush to northern Nevada.
 It was not until the gold price escalated in the 1970s that mining companies began to target similar deposits.

 The Carlin Trend, part of what is also known as the Carlin Unconformity, is 5 mi wide and 40 mi long running northwest–southeast, has since produced more gold than any other mining district in the United States.
 Production from the trend surpassed 50000000 ozt of gold in 2002.
 The Carlin and other mines along the trend pioneered the method of open-pit mining with cyanide heap leach recovery that is today used at large low-grade gold mines worldwide.

 New ore deposits are still being discovered and developed along the trend.
 The South Arturo deposit was discovered by Barrick Gold in 2005.
 The deposit contains an estimated 1300000 ozt of gold.